conartist6/structure-ish/README.md

 # Structure-ish

-Structure-ish provides core protocols for es6 data storage objects.
+Structure-ish provides data interoperability through core protocols for es6 data storage objects.
 By using structurish you can declare, for example, that your object (`obj`) implements the `KeyedMethods` protocol.
 This means that doing `obj.set(key, value)` followed by `obj.get(key)` will result in `value`.
-Without this library you may be able to check that methods exist with the names `get` and `set`, but the presence of a protocol symbol gives additional information about the behavior you can expect.
+It is impossible to g

-Protocol declaration and detection is critical to facilitate multiple data structure implementations playing nicely with each other (and playing nicely with native types), and to promote a long term extensible solution (protocol Symbols) which if broadly adopted would eventually make it unnecessary.
+Structure-ish is prinicpally targeted at libraries which need to consume data structures passed to them from the outside.
+It allows them to understand what assumptions are safe to make, so that APIs can be designed which can natively interact with a multitude of differe data structures.

 [![Build Status](https://travis-ci.org/conartist6/structure-ish.svg?branch=master)](https://travis-ci.org/conartist6/structure-ish)
 [![npm version](https://img.shields.io/npm/v/structure-ish.svg)](https://www.npmjs.com/package/structure-ish)